 Will it hurt?

 It can take several weeks to fully recover from corrective eye surgery.
-After surgery, you or your child may have a sore eye for a few days.
+After surgery, you may have a sore eye for a few days.
 The pain can be treated using simple painkillers.
 Following eye surgery, a pad may be put over the affected eye, which will usually be removed before you are discharged from hospital or the following day.

 - Make a general enquiry